cyberbotics/webots-doc/reference/solid.md

 direction of the radar to the power density that is intercepted by the target.
 Typical values are 0.01 for a bird, 1 for a human, 100 for a car and 200 for a truck.

+- `recognitionColors`: if not empty, this [Solid](#solid) node is a potential object recognized by any [Camera](camera.md) device with a [Recognition](recognition.md) node.
+The colors defined in this field are the ones returned for this object if recognized by the camera, but they have no impact in the visual appearance of the [Solid](#solid) node.

 - `translationStep` and `rotationStep`: these fields specify the minimum step size that will be used by the translate and rotate handles appearing in the 3D window